 The following impacts are qualitatively assessed for the other risk categories (which are not included in the Solvency II risk capital calculation:

 Strategic risks relate to costs, future acquisitions, reputation, the execution of its strategy.
-Also external developments are considered such as, risks resulting from Brexit, climate change and risk of a pandemic.
+Also external developments are considered such as climate related risks and risk of a pandemic.
 Below a more detailed description can be found: